annihilatorrrr/ServerSetup/README.md

 # ServerSetup
-My orcale server setup script!
+My oracle server setup script!

 ## To use a webhook: